This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 What you need to know about high blood sugar:

 High blood sugar may not cause any symptoms.
 It may cause you to feel more thirsty than usual or urinate more often than usual.
 Over time, high blood sugar levels can damage your nerves, blood vessels, tissues, and organs.
 You may need to check for ketones in your urine or blood if your level is higher than directed.
-Ask your healthcare provider when and how to check for ketones.
+Ask your care team provider when and how to check for ketones.
 High blood sugar that is not controlled can lead to diabetic ketoacidosis (DKA).
 This is a serious condition that can become life-threatening.

 - A lower dose of insulin or a late dose can raise your blood sugar.
 There is not enough time for your insulin to work as it should if you take it late.
 When you take a lower dose of insulin, there is not enough insulin needed to lower your blood sugar.

 - Large meals or large amounts of carbohydrates at one time can raise your blood sugar.
 You may need to adjust your insulin dose to handle these changes.

 - Decreased physical activity can raise your blood sugar.
 For example, your blood sugar can increase if you stop playing a sport or getting regular physical activity.
 Do not sit for longer than 90 minutes at a time.